 Some of our competitors are larger and have greater name recognition, longer operating histories, more established customer relationships, larger budgets and significantly greater resources than we do.
 In addition, they have the operating flexibility to bundle competing products and services at little or no perceived incremental cost, including offering them at a lower price as part of a larger sales transaction.
 As a result, our competitors may be able to respond more quickly and effectively than we can to new or changing opportunities, technologies, standards or customer requirements.
 In addition, some competitors may offer products or services that address one or a limited number of functions at lower prices, with greater depth than our products or in different geographies.
 Our current and potential competitors may develop and market new products and services with comparable functionality to our products, and this could lead to us having to decrease prices in order to remain competitive.
-Customers utilize our products in many ways and use varying levels of functionality that our products offer or are capable of supporting or enabling within their applications.
-Customers that use many of the features of our products or use our products to support or enable core functionality for their applications may have difficulty or find it impractical to replace our products with a competitor's products or services, while customers that use only limited functionality may be able to more easily replace our products with competitive offerings.
-Our customers also may choose to build some of the functionality our products provide, which may limit or eliminate their demand for our products.

-With the introduction of new products and services and new market entrants, we expect competition to intensify in the future.
-Moreover, as we expand the scope of our products, we may face additional competition.
-If one or more of our competitors were to merge or partner with another of our competitors, the change in the competitive landscape could also adversely affect our ability to compete effectively.
-In addition, some of our competitors have lower list prices than ours, which may be attractive to certain customers even if those products have different or lesser functionality.
-If we are unable to maintain our current pricing due to competitive pressures, our margins will be reduced and our business, results of operations and financial condition would be adversely affected.
-In addition, pricing pressures and increased competition generally could result in reduced revenue, reduced margins, increased losses or the failure of our products to achieve or maintain widespread market acceptance, any of which could harm our business, results of operations and financial condition.
+With the introduction of new products and technologies and new market entrants, we expect competition to intensify in the future.
+Some of our competitors have lower list prices than ours, which may be attractive to certain customers even if those products have different or lesser functionality.
+Pricing pressures and increased competition could result in reduced revenue, reduced margins, increased losses, any of which could harm our business, results of operations and financial condition.